linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 10 Over The Counter Derivatives.md

 # 10.4 Other Derivatives

 There are a large number of OTC fixed income derivatives.
 In fact, most of the fixed income derivatives are traded over the counter.
-Besides the swaps and swap-tions introduced in previous and this chapters, there are three notable categories of contracts:
+Besides the swaps and swaptions introduced in previous and this chapters, there are three notable categories of contracts:

 1. Equity-linked contracts
 2. Credit-linked contracts